mlagallyw/UnifiedDeviceModel/Spec/UnifiedDeviceModel.md

 ### Semantic types

 The device model itself as well as the properties and actions include a way to annotate them with a semantic type.
 The semantic type is optional - however it is strongly recommended to include semantic annotations in all device models for documentation purposes.
 It is expected that a set of universal  as well as domain-specific ontologies will be defined in the near future within different verticals.
-A recommended set of universal semantic annotations will be defined in a later version of this document.
+A recommended set of universal semantic annotations is defined below.

 ### Protocols